-Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation Percentage of customers satisfied that council consults with the community regarding the right issues 42% 50% 32% Although many issues covering a range of topics have been consulted on, further work needs to be undertaken to understand the disconnect.
-Percentage of customers satisfied with the ease of access and clarity of information regarding key community issues.
-49% 50% 39% Further work will be undertaken to better understand customer's expectations.
-Average level of effort to conduct business with council.
+Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation Average level of effort to conduct business with council.
 (On a scale of 1 - 5 (5 being high effort) how much effort did it take to conduct your business with council?)
-2.4 2.60 2.40 Target met.
+2.4 Less than 2.60 2.40 Target met.
 Net Promoter Score (level of likelihood that library users will recommend to friends and family their library as a place to go) 98% 90% 99% Target met.
 Level of customer satisfaction that the quality of libraries resources meets their needs 99% 90% 97% Target met.
-The % of customers satisfied with the overall service received when contacting the council. - 70% 69% We consider this is a reasonable result given the COVID-19 operating challenges experienced.
+The percentage of customers satisfied with the overall service received when contacting the council.
+New Measure 70% 69% We consider this is a reasonable result given the COVID-19 operating challenges experienced.